-SMH's community contains four census tracts identified as food deserts.
-There are three census tracts designated as food deserts for Warren County and one designation for Shenandoah County (Exhibit 37).
+WMH's community contains six census tracts (at 1 and 10 miles) identified as food deserts.
+These are located in Shenandoah and Warren counties in Virginia.
+There are three census tracts designated as food deserts for Warren County, and one designation for Shenandoah County (Exhibit 37).